 3CL Collaborates in Digital Literacy MOOC for Educators

 The Digital Literacy Lab for Educators (DLLE) is a collaborative project between the Commonwealth Centre for Connected Learning, the Commonwealth of Learning and Dilectae, an education consultancy based in the UK.
-DLLE is being developed as a six-module MOOC to train not only educators in the secondary and tertiary sectors in digital literacy skills, but also all those interested in new approaches to education.
+DLLE is being developed as a five-module MOOC to train not only educators in the secondary and tertiary sectors in digital literacy skills, but also all those interested in new approaches to education.

 DLLE sets itself apart from other resources in the digital literacy space by connecting the dots between critical thinking and literacy in the digital context.
 It offers an essential course of personal and professional development for contemporary educators, whatever their instructional context.